This post was originally created as a part of the Finnish ‘Irish Week’ campaign. The main partner of the campaign was Tourism Ireland.

 Carrick-a-Rede rope bridge is quite likely on your list when you’re exploring the wonders of the Causeway Coast.
 For some people, the bridge is too much – according to the staff, surprisingly many visitors end up backing out when they arrive at the bridge.

 Some people give up already on the way.
 The walking distance from the ticket sales booth to the bridge is approximately 1 km.
-Apparently, some travellers are not used to walk and return back to their cars even before having the rope bridge in sight.
+Apparently, some travellers are not used to walking and returning back to their cars even before having the rope bridge in sight.

 The route to the caves passed the lower parking lot of the rope bridge.
 A parking lot that might be quite a familiar one for Game of Thrones fans.